twitter/communitynotes/content/faq.md

 {{< expand "Who is eligible to participate in the Birdwatch pilot?
 Is there an approval process?" >}}

-The first phase of this pilot will be limited to a small test group in the US.
-[Sign ups are open](https://twitter.com/i/flow/join-birdwatch).
+People in the US can sign up to become contributors in the pilot.
 Accounts must meet a few criteria to be eligible.
-[Learn more here](../join).
+[Learn more here](../signup/).

+In addition, a small, randomized group of people in the US may see Helpful notes on Tweets, in order to help assess their quality.

+In addition to people who have signed up to become Birdwatch contributors, small test groups in the US may see Helpful notes on on Tweets, in order to help assess their quality.

 {{< /expand >}}

 {{< expand "Are contributions anonymous?
 Or will my name be attached to my notes?" >}}

 We want everyone to feel comfortable contributing to Birdwatch.
-Because of that, all participants get a new, auto-generated display name (or alias) when they join Birdwatch.
+Because of that, all contributors get a new, auto-generated display name (or alias) when they join Birdwatch.
 These aliases are not publicly associated with contributors’ Twitter accounts, so everyone can write and rate notes privately.

 You can learn more about aliases [here](../aliases).